 Tax Benefits to Investing

 If you own an investment property, you have the opportunity to deduct certain costs when filing your annual income taxes.
 These can include:

 Depreciation is also something you can benefit from as an investment property owner.
 The IRS assumes wear-and-tear on every building as time passes (depreciation of an asset).
 As a rental property owner, you have the opportunity to use this depreciation as an annual write off reducing your tax liability.

 Living in your multi-family property

-If you’re looking to bring your own housing expenses down you should consider purchasing a multi-family property and reside in part of the property and rent the other unit(s) out.
-This is an obvious benefit to you directly bringing down your mortgage payment and depending on the market even eliminate your payment completely by having your renters cover your mortgage payments.
+Are you looking to bring your own housing expenses down?
+You should consider purchasing a multi-family property and reside in part of the property and rent the other unit(s) out.
+This is an obvious benefit to you directly bringing down your mortgage payment.
+Depending on the market , you can even eliminate your payment completely by having your renters cover your mortgage payments.
 In this scenario you could also pay extra on the mortgage each month, allowing you to build your equity faster.

-When purchased at the right time with low borrowing rates, multi-family properties can produce substantial cash flow while reducing your own mortgage while providing you with long-term tax benefits.
-Multi-family properties are a proven income-generating investment choice in most markets, particularly those towns with colleges or low vacant rates offering larger pools of potential tenants.
+When purchased at the right time with low borrowing rates, multi-family properties can produce substantial cash flow.
+It can also reduce your mortgage while providing you with long-term tax benefits.
+Multi-family properties are a proven income-generating investment choice in most markets.
+Towns with colleges or low vacant rates offer larger pools of potential tenants.